BoLiupro/UniMob/README.md

 # All Cities are Equal: A Unified Human Mobility Generation Model Enabled by Large Language Models

+🚀IEEE TRANSACTIONS ON KNOWLEDGE AND DATA ENGINEERING \'2026\'

 This repository contains the official implementation of **UniMob**, a unified framework for **synthetic human mobility generation across cities**, integrating Large Language Models (LLMs), a spatio-temporal encoder, and a diffusion-based mobility generator.

 ## 📖 Framework Overview